bluedenim/vans-eightball/README.md

 # Van's Eightball (v8ball)

-Provides wise answers to whatever questions ails you at the moment.
+Provides wise answers to whatever questions ail you at the moment.

 ## Installation
 ```